rodneyshupe/Cookbook/Recipes/Entrees/Pasta/FlyingPigSpaghettiAndMeatBalls.rst

 Directions
 ----------

-1. TOMATO SAUCE: Pre heat a large pot on medium heat.
+1. TOMATO SAUCE: Preheat a large pot on medium heat.
 Add one fluid ounce of olive oil to the pot.
-Ensure its not too hot or it will burn the oil.
+Ensure it's not too hot or it will burn the oil.
-2. Saute the onion until soft and add the carrots.
-Continue to stir the vegetables so they cook evenly.
+2. Saute the onion until soft, then add the carrots.
+Stir the vegetables so they cook evenly.
 Add celery and continue to saute for two more minutes.
    Add garlic and chili flakes and saute for one minute, then deglaze with the wine.
 Reduce wine by 50 per cent.
 3. Add canned tomatoes, basil and parsley and stew for 45 minutes on medium heat.
 4. MEATBALLS: Preheat oven to 420F.
 Line a baking tray with parchment paper.
    Mix all the ingredients by hand in a large mixing bowl until well mixed.
 5. Roll the meatball mix into 3 tablespoon balls and place on the baking sheet.
 Do not crowd the meatballs.
-Bake the meatballs for 12 minutes.
+Bake for 12 minutes.
 6. Add honey to the sauce.
 Puree the mixture using a hand blender or blender.
-Mix the water and cornstarch together, add to your tomato sauce and return to the heat for two minutes.
+   Mix the water and cornstarch together, add to the tomato sauce and return to the heat for two minutes.
 This will stop the sauce from separating.
    Season to taste with salt and pepper.